+A bill of sale is used to document the transfer of ownership in an item.
 The most common bills of sale used in South Carolina are a general bill of sale, a bill of sale for a motor vehicle, a bill of sale for a boat, and a bill of sale for a gun.

 You'll also need to complete an Application for Certificate of Title and Registration for Motor Vehicle or Manufactured Home/Mobile Home (Form 400), proof of insurance, a receipt that shows you paid your property tax on the vehicle, and you must be prepared to pay all registration fees.

-No, a South Carolina bill of sale is not required to register a gun.
+No. A South Carolina bill of sale is not required to register a gun.
 Guns are not registered in South Carolina.